 You should be prepared to provide the following documentation:

 - details about any existing loans

 - superannuation statements

 - list of everyday living expenses.

-Your lender may need additional information around your finances in order to assess your situation.
+Your lender may need additional information about your finances in order to assess your situation.
 For example, if you have a spotty credit history, you may be asked to provide further proof of income.
-Or, if you’re a first time buyer, you will be asked to provide a copy of your First Home Owners Grant Application.
+Or, if you’re a first-time buyer, you will be asked to provide a copy of your First Home Owners Grant Application.